 Work permit

 Students can opt for post-study work visas after completion of their graduation.
 If you possess a job offering an annual salary of £20,800 or Rs.
 18.3 Lakhs, then you can stay in the UK upon completion of your course.
-Alternatively, switch to a Tier 2 General Visa from a Tier 4 in order to work in the UK.
+Alternatively, switch to a Tier 2 General Visa from a Tier 4 to work in the UK.

 Health care